 When reviewing your AML policies and procedures as a broker-dealer, FCM, or introducing a broker, be sure to consider AML requirements as they are outlined under the Exchange Act, Reg 42.2. and Rule 3310 and consult both FINRA’s AML template for small firms as well as FinCEN’s Guidance on Sharing of Suspicious Activity Reports by Securities Broker-Dealers, Futures Commission Merchants and Introducing Brokers in Commodities (1/20/2006) to determine if you have proper controls in place to report SARs.

 Furthermore, broker-dealers, FCMs, and introducing brokers should ensure that proper periodic training is being provided to their employees and that adequate resources have been allotted by each firm to ensure compliance with AML requirements.

 While investment advisers do not have specific AML requirements under the Advisers Act, they are still obligated to monitor and report suspicious activities.

 Investment advisers should consider monitoring the AML procedures of their broker-dealers and custodians as part of their annual due diligence of service providers and, if the investment adviser is relying on its custodian to perform AML monitoring, investment advisers should consider having the custodian annually certify that it is continuing to monitor for money laundering activities and taking proper steps to report suspicious activities to the authorities.
 Moreover, investment advisers should also provide training to their employees about how to handle reporting suspicious activities when discovered.

-Should your firm have questions regarding how to comply with AML requirements; reviewing and updating your AML policies and procedures; and/or, how best to test your AML procedures and perform AML audits, please contact us at (619) 278-0020 to schedule a consultation.
-Our legal and compliance experts are standing by to help you.
+Should your firm have questions regarding how to comply with AML requirements; review and update your AML policies and procedures; and/or, how best to test your AML procedures and perform AML audits, please contact us at (619) 278-0020 to schedule a consultation.
+Our compliance experts are standing by to help you.